 Our peer counselors are recruited according to the following criteria:

-- have used the rehabilitation and reintegration services;
+- They have completed the rehabilitation process;

-- have solid communication skills;
+- They have solid communication skills;

-- have an interest in organizing activities;
+- They have an interest in activity organization;